-I am a technology, engineering and design educator who is passionate about empowering kids.
-I’m currently employed as the Technology & Engineering Teacher at Ann Arbor STEAM at Northside, a brand-new K-8 program that is part of Ann Arbor Public Schools.
-I run the STEAM Lab, our school’s space for hands-on learning through the STEAM subject areas (Science, Technology, Engineering, Arts & Math).
+I am a technology, engineering and design educator who is passionate about empowering both students and adults.
+I’m currently employed as the Engineering lead teacher at Pioneer High School in Ann Arbor, Michigan.
+I previously taught at A2 STEAM at Northside, a K-8 program that is part of Ann Arbor Public Schools.
 As a teacher, I value hands-on projects, cross-curricular learning experiences, and use of the design process to show students how to solve problems.

 I was previously employed as the Technology Specialist for Honey Creek Community School in Ann Arbor, Michigan.

 I am certified in Technology & Design Education (TX, grades K-12) and Communication/Theater Arts (BD, grades 6-12) in the state of Michigan.
 The combination of my technological background and my artistic pursuits means I use a range of different methods, technologies, and projects in my teaching.
 My mission as a teacher is to teach technological literacy and help my students become thoughtful members of society who take joy in solving problems and using technology to help them achieve their personal goals.